Our approach is set out here. Below you will find current courses and a link to upcoming plans.

 Here is a short review of the course by Professor Pinheiro and colleague in Brazil.

-Here is another course developed by psychologists Liliane E. Fonseca (professor at the School of Humanities at the Universidad Nacional de San Martin) and Ruth Rozensztjn (member of the National Center for learning Disabilities):
+Here is another course developed by psychologists Liliana E. Fonseca (professor at the School of Humanities at the Universidad Nacional de San Martin) and Ruth Rozensztjn (founder and director of Dislexia y Dispraxia Argentina):

-The basic texts of the course are currently available in:
+The basic texts of our own course are currently available in:

 It is a big file so please wait several seconds for it to upload.
 Make sure your computer security is set conveniently and you are using an up-to-date version of Acrobat.